-After giving birth to a brain damaged boy, the surrogate mother didn't want him and neither do the boy's actual parents.
+In "Nobody's Baby", after giving birth to a brain damaged boy, the surrogate mother didn't want him and neither do the boy's actual parents.
 So Ray decides to spend the night with the baby, just so he doesn't have to be alone.

 Also, outside the hospital, dozens of strangers are standing vigil, each holding a candle, praying for that little girl that they don't even know.

-In one episode, a deaf man leaned his head against the heart of his friend, who was in the hospital after a drug overdose.
+In "Strange Bedfellows", a deaf man leaned his head against the heart of his friend, who was in the hospital after a drug overdose.
 She explained to the confused doctors that he loved to "hear" her heart, to make sure that she was all right.
 After all this time, he was the only one who has ever tried to listen to her, she commented with a grateful smile to the man.

 In "The War Comes Home", Dubenko mentioned that he had to write a lot of post-op notes to write, as he wheeled the sleeping Neela who just came out of surgery.
 When they settle Neela in the room, the nurse said that she will be waiting for the notes.
 Only for Dubenko to hand her the completed notes and sat next to Neela, holding her hand.